AlexxNica/poldham.github.io/2015-05-25-patentscope.Rmd

 ![_config.yml]({{ site.baseurl }} /images/patentscope/simplesearch.png)

+Note that Patentscope groups documents for the same application into a record or dossier and that we are seeing the document that is the key for the record.
+The other documents in the dossier for the record can be accessed by clicking the document number and selecting the Documents menu as in this [example](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2014047700&recNum=2&tab=PCTDocuments&maxRec=25177&office=&prevFilter=&sortOption=Relevance&queryString=ALLTXT%3A%28pizza%29).

+For more details on using simple search see the `Simple Search` [video tutorial](https://patentscope.wipo.int/search/en/tutorial.jsf).
+Videos are also available on the use of Field Combinations for constructing searches and Advanced Search.

 ##Results

 When we arrive at the results page we can see that we have 24,614 results with our query displaying as searching `AllTXT` and all languages.
 We then have an RSS button to copy the feed over to an RSS feeder for updates.

 ![_config.yml]({{ site.baseurl }} /images/patentscope/patentscopsesimple_pizza.png)

-There is also a query tree button that seems to display results by language and terms in the relevant sections of the document.
+There is also a query tree button that displays results by language and terms in the relevant sections of the document.
 We can see an example of this for a more complex query below.

 ![_config.yml]({{ site.baseurl }} /images/patentscope/query_tree.png)

+A video tutorial is also available for the [Search result list](https://patentscope.wipo.int/search/en/tutorial.jsf)

 ##Downloading the Results